 Sanibel isn't filled with traditional attractions like many beach towns.
 The main attractions are the beautiful natural beaches and gorgeous gulf waters.

 Whether you are playing in the sand or in the water, you will never get bored.
 There are so many traditional water activities to enjoy on the island including boating, paddle boarding, fishing, and kayaking.
-If you loving being out on the water, this is a perfect place to be!
+If you love being out on the water, this is a perfect place to be!

 Here are some other fabulous things to do in Sanibel in my Sanibel Island Travel Guide.